evmos/ethermint/docs/testnet/faucet.md

 ## Requesting tokens

-You can request tokens for the testnet by using the Ethermint [faucet](https://ethermint.io/faucet). <!-- TODO: Add link-->
+You can request tokens for the testnet by using the Ethermint [faucet](https://ethermint.io/faucet).
 Simply fill in your address on the input field in bech32 (`ethm1...`) or hex (`0x...`) format.

 ::: warning